 Hanging Lake – Colorado

 On the edge of Glenwood Canyon’s cliffs, Hanging Lake is known for awe-inspiring beauty and clear turquoise water.
 Deemed a National Natural Landmark in 2011, Hanging Lake is a rare example of a lake formed and secured by limestone deposits after an acre-and-a-half of the valley floor sheared off from the fault line.
-Visitors should be aware that the sparkling waters can only be reached by the Hanging Lake Trail, one of the most popular hikes in Colorado — and a grueling two to three hour trip that many believe is worth the effort.
+Visitors should be aware that the sparkling waters can only be reached by the Hanging Lake Trail, one of the most popular hikes in Colorado — and a grueling two to three-hour trip that many believe is worth the effort.

 Newfound Lake – New Hampshire

 Newfound Lake is in the Lakes Region of central New Hampshire.
-The gorgeous lake serves as home to the purest fresh water in the state and refreshed twice a year by eight underground springs.
+The gorgeous lake serves as home to the purest freshwater in the state and refreshed twice a year by eight underground springs.
 At about 2.5 miles wide and 6 miles long, the lake reaches a depth of 183 feet, which provides visitors with ample opportunity to explore and experience Newfound Lake.
 On the west shore, Wellington State Park offers a chance to take a dip in the water along the shores of the largest freshwater swimming beach in New Hampshire.

 Torch Lake – Michigan

 Torch Lake has unparalleled beauty often attributed to its unique turquoise color.
 It was originally called the Lake of the Torches by the Ojibwa Tribe, named for the torches they lit to attract fish at night.
-Torch Lake is Michigan’s longest inland lake and its second largest.
-It is also part of what is known as the Chain of Lakes, a series of 14 lakes and connecting rivers in region.
+Torch Lake is Michigan’s longest inland lake and its second-largest.
+It is also part of what is known as the Chain of Lakes, a series of 14 lakes and connecting rivers in the region.
 Swimming, sailing, windsurfing, kayaking, and more are available for those who want to get out on these clear shimmering waters.

 Deer Lake – Minnesota